daspolo/tennis_for_two_with_arduino/README.md

 # tennis_for_two_with_arduino
-Tennis for two game made with an arduino and Unity 2019.
+Tennis for two game made with an arduino and Unity.

 STEP TO REPRODUCE IT: